- King Group Research Group

 For my postdoctoral research, I moved to the Ecole Normale Superieure in Paris and worked with Dr. Daniel Pressnitzer and Professor Shihab Shamma on a European Research Council Advanced Grant (Adaptive Auditory Mind) project examining neural correlates of rapid learning and implicit memory in the auditory cortex.

 My current research is funded by a Sir Henry Wellcome Postdoctoral Fellowship and based at the Oxford Auditory Neuroscience Group led by Professor Andy King.
-I use a combination of behavioural, electrophysiological and computational approaches to understand the neural mechanisms of auditory sequence learning and generalization.
+I use a combination of electrophysiological, imaging and computational approaches to understand the neural mechanisms of auditory sequence learning and generalization.

 In 2015, I was endorsed as an emerging leader in Neuroscience by the Royal Society.